Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 #### Granting Previlages of ML_DB to PC_Dataiku_role

 ```

 grant all privileges on database ML_DB to role PC_Dataiku_role;
 grant usage on all schemas in database ML_DB to role PC_Dataiku_role;
 grant select on all tables in schema ML_DB.public to role PC_Dataiku_role;
+grant select on all views in schema ML_DB.public to role PC_Dataiku_role;

 ```